goldironhack/2017-Purdue-UNAL-IronHack-Tutorials/README.md

 **[Offical Project](https://developers.google.com/maps/documentation/javascript/earthquakes)** -- Offical tutorial for Google Map API<br>

-Purdue-UNAL Gold Ironhacks will involve location data, so it is recommended that you go through the Google Maps Tutorial Guide and the same project linked above
+Purdue-UNAL Gold IronHacks will involve location data, so it is recommended that you go through the Google Maps Tutorial Guide and the same project linked above

 ### Datasets